nerdfunk-net/nautobot-mcp/README.md

 # Nautobot MCP Server

-A Model Context Protocol (MCP) server that provides Claude with tools to interact with Nautobot via GraphQL and REST APIs.
+A Model Context Protocol (MCP) server that provides Claude with powerful tools to interact with Nautobot using natural language queries and dynamic GraphQL filtering.

 ## Features

+- **🤖 Natural Language Queries** - Use plain English to query your network infrastructure
+- **⚡ Dynamic Filtering** - Filter by any property with automatic field mapping and validation
+- **🔍 Advanced Search** - Supports lookup expressions (contains, starts with, regex, etc.)
+- **🛡️ Smart Validation** - Automatic field name mapping with helpful error suggestions
+- **📊 Multiple Resource Types** - Devices, locations, IP addresses, prefixes, device types, and more
+- **🎯 Custom Field Support** - Query custom fields with proper type handling
-- **10 MCP Tools** for device queries and metadata retrieval
+- **📝 MCP Prompts** - Pre-configured prompt templates for common queries
-- **Modular Architecture** - easy to add new queries without code changes
+- **🔧 Modular Architecture** - Easy to extend with new resource types
-- **Combined matching** - exact and pattern matching for name/location queries
-- **Comprehensive logging** - errors logged and returned to user
-- **Testing utilities** - connection testing and interactive tool testing
-- **GraphQL & REST** - supports both Nautobot API types
+- **📋 Comprehensive Logging** - Detailed query execution and error information

 ## Quick Start